clarisse-fong/grubdash/README.md

 # Food Delivery Application
-* Developed a backend food delivery app by using RESTful API methods, building out specific routes, and performing complex validation.
+* Developed a backend food delivery app to track a restuarant's dishes and orders.
+* Built the app using RESTful API methods, building out specific routes, and performing complex validation.
 * Leveraged Git for version control, ensuring secure management of changes and preventing sensitive information from being pushed to repositories.